g41797/matryoshka/flat/docs/layer1_deepdive.md

 ## One place at a time

 `list.Node` has exactly one `prev` and one `next`.

 Linking an item into two lists at the same time corrupts both.

 An item lives in exactly one place at a time.

 The link structure makes correct use natural — one `prev`, one `next`, one place.

 But nothing stops you from inserting the same node twice.

 That would corrupt both lists.

-This is discipline, not enforcement.
+This is _discipline_, not enforcement.

 ---